kapostolou/xna_code/Diagrams/Effect Structure/readme.txt

-The Spring_Grid_Force_Placement manager gathers requests for the placement of forces on the grid (Force_Draw_handles).
+The Spring_Grid_Force_Placement manager gathers requests for the placement of forces on the grid (Force_Draw_Handles).